Repulsive-Interaction-Driven Topological Superconductivity in a Landau Level Coupled to an $s$-Wave Superconductor

 To address SC, we compute the $s$-wave channel of the pair amplitude $\langle c^\dagger_\uparrow(\vec{r})c^\dagger_\downarrow(\vec{r})\rangle$, which shows the Abrikosov vortex [Fig.~\ref{fig:Finite}(c)].
 Figure~\ref{fig:Finite}(d) plots the maximum modulus $\max_{\vec{r}}|\langle c^\dagger_\uparrow(\vec{r})c^\dagger_\downarrow(\vec{r})\rangle|$ versus $1/N_\phi$, indicating that a finite pair amplitude is introduced.
 The other components of the induced pair amplitude will be discussed later.

 We also plot in Fig.~\ref{fig:Finite}(e) the finite-size scaling of the critical pair potential $\Delta_c$ where the phase transition to the RID-TSC phase occurs.
-Finite $\Delta_c$ in the thermodynamic limit suggests that the RID-TSC is not a paired state of CFs; if the proximity effect were to induce pairing of CFs, such a state would likely emerge at infinitesimal $\Delta_0$, reflecting the instability of the CFL.
+The present calculations suggest finite $\Delta_c$; should this remain the case in the thermodynamic limit, the RID-TSC would be distinct from a paired state of CFs; if the proximity effect were to induce pairing of CFs, such a state would likely emerge at infinitesimal $\Delta_0$, reflecting the instability of the CFL.
+This interpretation is also supported by Fig.~\ref{fig:CFStoSC}(a), where near $\Delta_c$ many low-energy states simultaneously move down in energy to drastically reorganize the spectrum.
+Such behavior implies a transition between qualitatively distinct phases, consistent with the RID-TSC not being a paired state of CFs.
 Indeed, our phase exhibits fourfold ground state degeneracy, in contrast to the sixfold degeneracy~\cite{Read00,Oshikawa07} of the Moore-Read state.
-While not a paired state of CFs, such degeneracy may indicates that the RID-TSC phase possess topological order.
-Establishing this, however, is left for future work.
+Nevertheless, the ground state degeneracy may suggest topological order, though its identification requires additional work, such as computing the topological entanglement entropy.

 \paragraph{Repulsive interaction and superconductivity} --- Next we demonstrate the interaction-driven nature of the RID-TSC phase.
 Figure~\ref{fig:Many-body} shows the filling factor $\nu$ and the energy differences $(E_n-E_1)/\Delta_0$ for $n=2$ and $n=5$, as functions of $V_C/\Delta_0$ and $(\mu-\mu_{1/2})/\Delta_0$, where $\mu_{1/2}$ is the chemical potential yielding $\nu=1/2$.
 In Fig.~\ref{fig:Many-body}(b), two gapped regions appear at $V_C/\Delta_0\approx0$: one for $\mu-\mu_{1/2}<0$, adiabatically connected to the vacuum state (i.e. $\nu=0$), and another for $\mu-\mu_{1/2}>0$, connected to the $\nu=1$ IQH state.
 This indicates that for noninteracting electrons only these two phases occur, with no possibility of TSC, as shown in Ref.~\onlinecite{Mishmash19}.